Cheapest Knee Replacement price in Turkey is € 3,983. Average Knee Replacement cost in Turkey is € 9,707 where prices can go as high as € 13,277.

 ● Stem cells for knee treatment

-There are two main types of knee replacement surgery: total knee replacement surgery and partial knee replacement surgery.
+Knee replacement surgery can be performed in two different ways, which are total knee replacement surgery and partial knee replacement surgery.

 Patient is required to stay 2 to 5 nights in the hospital